PolaarOfficial/KnotAPI/README.md

 **Update**

+**09/21/2025** Testing Twilio's Functionality<br>
+I finally got to utilize Twilio's messaging functionality.
+But of course, there was a hiccup.
+Checking the messaging logs, I have found out that now I am able to receive messages from Amazon's 2FA!
+Unfortunately, the message I saw was as following: ```**is your Amazon OTP**``` which led to the following error code documentation: https://www.twilio.com/docs/api/errors/30038
+> Twilio has determined that the body of this message contains a One-Time Passcode (OTP).
+In order to prevent the abuse of Twilio numbers, Twilio does not generally allow receiving OTP messages.
+The passcode content has been redacted and the message failed.
+Fantastic...
+I will contact support.

 **09/21/2025** Twilio requests confirmation of their short code abilities:
 >However, we have recently added the ability to enable long code phone numbers on your Twilio account to receive these messages.
 I can help enable this, but first we have to get your consent and acknowledgement of these key details:
 >>This feature, when enabled, will cause your account to receive incoming messages from short code numbers.
 The setting is account-wide and will affect all the long code numbers that belong to your Twilio account.